-In the East Bay region, all residential, commercial and industrial properties are subject to the EBMUD PSL Program.
+In the East Bay region of California, all residential, commercial, and industrial properties are subject to the East Bay Municipal Utility District Private Sewer Lateral Program (EBMUD PSL) Program.

-A Quick Refresher: The EBMUD ordinance is a local program with the aim of improving the Bay Area water environment.
-It is a response to the community’s old, cracked sewer pipes causing rain infiltration that overwhelms our cities’ wastewater facilities: when too much water seeps into the old, broken pipes around our homes, wastewater backs up and flows into the San Francisco Bay.
+The EBMUD ordinance is a local program designed to improve the quality of San Francisco Bay Area water resources.
+Old, cracked sewer pipes can allow rain to infiltrate municipal wastewater facilities: When too much water seeps into damaged pipes near residential homes and businesses, wastewater backs up and flows into the San Francisco Bay.
+The EDMUD program was created to mitigate this leakage of wastewater into the San Francisco Bay.

 There are two primary cost factors to consider when it comes to PSL compliance: fees and penalties.

-You really need to have a CAM in order to determine which end is up and how to move forward on a sewer project.
-It saves time and money in the longer term and gives the most accurate data on your sewer line and other underground issues.
+You really need camera inspection to determine the condition of your private sewer lateral.
+Camera inspections save time and money in the long run and provide most accurate data on your sewer line and other underground issues.

 - Dangerous safety issues

-- Finding out that more extensive work needs to be done after breaking ground during a repair or replacement
+- Unexpected work to be during a sewer line repair or replacement

-- Discovering that the City wants you to comply with something more than you expected because of how your line is situated on the property
+- Discovering that the municipality requires compliance for something you didn’t expect because of how the sewer line is situated on the property

-180 days is the extension period for people buying or selling their home and it can take a few weeks to get in the queue for replacement or repair.
-While the actual trenchless replacement takes only a day or two the contractor’s calendar could be booked out.
-Property owners need to plan ahead and give themselves enough time to go through this process.
+There is a 180-day extension period for people buying or selling a home, and you may have to wait a few weeks in the queue for replacement or repair work.
+While the actual trenchless replacement takes only a day or two, most East Bay private sewer lateral contractors have a busy calendar.
+Property owners need to plan ahead to allow enough time to get through this process.

 While they have until 2020 to gain their compliance, Home Owner’s Associations don’t always realize that it usually takes extensive camera work to diagnose each PSL and branch connection on the parcel—and that a large scale multi-unit property may have to be done in sections.
 This all takes more time, so this is another reason beginning the process early is the best strategy for avoiding penalties.

-Read our Compliance Guide for HOAs and Condo Owners for more details.
+Read our Compliance Guide for HOAs and Condo Owners for more information.

-It may be frustrating to deal with regulations set by your city, county and EBMUD but it’s helpful to remember that sewer compliance is ensuring we all have clean drinking water and a cleaner Bay for years to come.
-This program is not just another way to tax homeowners.
-The processes and regulations around sewer laterals protect us from the environmental realities of living in large cities and how it all intersects with our old plumbing systems.
+It may be arduous dealing with city, county, and EBMUD regulations, but it’s helpful to remember that sewer compliance ensures we have clean drinking water and a cleaner San Francisco Bay for generations to come.
+The EBMUD program is not just another onerous tax on homeowners.
+Municipal and EDMUD sewer lateral regulations help us manage environmental hazards associated with large metropolitan populations and old, legacy plumbing systems.

 Choose a Sewer Expert You Can Trust

-If you are working through obtaining PSL compliance, it’s important to work with experts you trust to provide sound advice and superior services.
+If you need to demonstrate PSL compliance, it’s important to work with experts you trust to provide sound advice and superior services.

-Pipe Spy has been solving plumbing problems others can’t since 1998.
-We provide affordable sewer inspections that will get you on your way.
-Plus, the paid sewer camera inspection fee will be credited toward any repairs or replacements needed after completing the inspection.
+Pipe Spy has been solving complex plumbing problems since 1998.
+We provide affordable sewer inspections – and the sewer camera inspection fee is credited toward any repairs or replacements needed after the inspection.

-For more information on our sewer inspection or repair options, explore our services or get in touch with us to request a free quote.
+Contact us for more information on sewer inspection and repair options – and to request a free quote.